 The P-Touch was quite easy to use right out of the box.
 It came with one cartridge and full instructions.
 I just started playing with it until I understood how it worked.
 It came with a diagram of all the sizes, fonts, and stylish designs you can create on the labels.
 I just went with the simple Helvetica font.
 Once I made a few, I started having fun with it and thought of all the other places that could use a label – like the circuit breakers in the electrical box in the basement.
 We labeled that years ago, but the writing has faded and now it is a guessing game on which breaker is for what.
 The labels made with the P-touch are said to be indestructible and will never fade.

-The only downside I found using it was that it needed 6 AAA batteries – which can get costly if you start labeling everything in sight, like me :) Would be more cost effective if you could just plug it into a wall socket, but then the initial price of the machine would be more.
+The only downside I found using it was that it needed 6 AAA batteries – which can get costly if you start labeling everything in sight, like me :) It would be more cost effective if you could just plug it into a wall socket, but then the initial price of the machine would be more.
 The retail cost of the the P Touch runs around $39.99.

 The labels come out the back of the machine once you press print.
 There is a side button to press and your label is instantly cut.
 It is quite fun and easy to use.

 I am feeling very organized and I like the feeling, the feeling of order.

 Since I love the black and white lettered drawer liner, I added a few clear plastic boxes to the mix.
 They won’t need a scrapbook liner since they are see-through.